 The Chicco NextFit is a good seat with several nice features.
 This seat is one of the best looking products in the bunch.
-With an easy to install SuperCinch strap and comfortable padding with a quality design and attention to detail, it is hard not to like this product.
+With an easy to install SuperCinch strap and comfortable padding with quality design and attention to detail, it is hard not to like this product.
 Unfortunately for the NextFit, the competition for convertible seats was stiff with this collection, and it paled somewhat in comparison to some of the competition.
 The major sticking point for the NextFit is that all Britax products we tested earned more points, with advantages for ease of installation and some with better crash test results.
 We think parents could be happy with the Chicco but might be happier with an alternate option.

 Chicco NextFit Review